-Our outcomes measures are generated from patients approved for participation in our interdisciplinary pain rehabilitation program January 1, 2017 through June 30, 2017.
-A summary of our outcomes are as follows:
+Our outcomes measures are generated from patients approved for participation in our interdisciplinary pain rehabilitation program January 1, 2020 through December 31, 2020.
+We are presently working on generating our outcome results for the year 2021 and will upload them soon.
+A summary of our 2020 outcomes are as follows:

 to About Us